Lachlan Walmsley

-Lachlan Walmsley (born 12 June 1998) is a Scotland international rugby league footballer who plays as a er and for Wakefield Trinity in the English Super League.
+Lachlan Walmsley (born 12 June 1998) is a Scotland international rugby league footballer who plays as a er and for Wakefield Trinity in the Super League.

 He previously played for Halifax in the 2022 RFL Championship and Whitehaven in League 1.

 Background

 Walmsley was born in Merriwa, New South Wales, Australia.
 He is of Scottish descent.

 Playing career

 Club career

 He came through the youth system at the Newcastle Knights and reserve grade for the South Sydney Rabbitohs, and played for New South Wales under 18s in the State of Origin at youth level.

 Whitehaven RLFC

 Walmsley was the top point scorer for Whitehaven in their 2021 season.

 Halifax Panthers

 He joined Halifax ahead of the 2022 season and was the top try-scorer for the Panthers in their 2022 season and named (jointly with Dean Parata) as the 2023 Championship Player of the Year at the RFL annual awards.